cornelcroi/edge-atlas/posts/application-security/ddos-mitigation.md

 ---
 title: 'DDoS Mitigation'
-metaDesc: 'Distributed Denial of Service (DDoS) attacks, if not mitigated, can impair the availability or degrade the response times of an application.
-If the application scales to absorb the attack, it could incur undesired scaling costs.
-Applications built on AWS benefit from native protections against DDoS attacks, and can be designed to be highly resilient against such attack using AWS services and offered security controls.'
+metaDesc: 'Applications built on AWS benefit from native protections against DDoS attacks, and can be designed to be highly resilient against such attack using AWS services and offered security controls.'
 socialImage: static-assets/ddos-mitigation-bp.png
 ---
 ## Overview